 Also, please keep in mind that this is a tutorial for non-techies, so we have simplified the WordPress installation process by leaving out technical explanations of the process (you will still get the same results if you just follow the tutorial below).
 If you want the technical details, refer to the official WordPress documentation on how to perform a manual installation of WordPress here.

-Tutorial: Installing WordPress Manually Using FTP
+Tutorial: Installing WordPress Manually

 There are 5 steps involved in the process of installing WordPress manually on your domain name:

 - Download WordPress files

 - Upload files to your server using FTP